 If a widespread prolonged outage was to occur and communication is lost to a meter, how are the missing intervals handled?

 CNP: During any widespread power outage event, as defined in House Bill 2483, any missing Interval(s) usage data will be estimated for the duration of the outage and that usage will be estimated as (0) zero.
 When the AMS meter returns to normal communications actual 15-minute interval data is recovered replacing prior estimated usage data.
 LSE files containing the actual 15-minute interval usage data will be provided to ERCOT and Smart Meter Texas (SMT).

+AEP: During any widespread power outage event where AEP has initiated the Catastrophic Estimation Process (CEP), AEP will use any Actual reads obtained from the meter.
+Any missing interval usage due to non-communicating meters will be shown as a Zero-Actual.
+Once the widespread power outage has concluded, and CEP is turned off and normal AMS meter communications have returned, any 15-minute interval data recovered from the meter will replace any Zero-Actuals sent during the outage window.
+All recovered interval data will be sent via LSE file to ERCOT and Smart Meter Texas (SMT).

-In our normal process, m our standard VEE process
+Oncor: In our normal process, missing intervals will be estimated using our standard VEE process until Gap Retrieval is able to obtain the missing usage.

-During a widespread prolonged outage, would a lack of read (null) be replaced with an estimate?
-What data would be used to determine the amount of the estimate?
+TNMP:

-Explain the TDSPs designation of any and all estimates shown in the SMT Portal?
+2) Explain the TDSPs designation of any and all estimates shown in the SMT Portal?
 Under what conditions would an estimate appear as an actual read in the SMT Portal?

-Do the TDSPs utilize other data practices during widespread prolonged outages which may deviate from normal VEE processes?
+3) Do the TDSPs utilize other data practices during widespread prolonged outages which may deviate from normal VEE processes?

 CNP’s Response: No fundamental changes to our VEE logic, however, we do expect estimation processes to run longer and CNP will adjust our data processing schedules to accommodate any additional processing timeframes, therefore the Market should expect later delivery times of any corresponding LSE data to be sent to ERCOT and Smart Meter Texas (SMT).

+AEP: AEP’s normal VEE processes are utilized where CEP is not initiated.
+If CEP is initiated during a widespread prolonged outage, AEP will use any Actual reads obtained from the meter.
+If Actual reads are unavailable due to non-communicating meters, AEP will use Zero-Actuals for any missing intervals.

-Typically not, however we wmine
+Oncor: Typically not, however we will determine on a case-by-case basis.

+TNMP:

 Would the TDSPs estimation procedures specifically exclude using general usage information such as aggregated station/sub-station data or systemwide loads to prorate or allocate or otherwise compute missing intervals for individual customers?
 If not excluded, please explain the estimation rationale.